isabella232/laserfiche-sharepoint-integration/docs/index.md

 # Working with the Laserfiche SharePoint Integration

-## PRE-RELEASE DOCUMENTATION - SUBJECT TO CHANGE EDIT EDIT EDIT
+## PRE-RELEASE DOCUMENTATION - SUBJECT TO CHANGE

 ## Introduction